unhcr-americas/ageingonthemove/README.md

  * Aim to be __minimalistic__: The [ideal length of an article](https://torquemag.io/2018/04/optimal-content-length/) should be between 1500 and 2500 characters, taking an average 7 minutes to read.

- * Have a 2 or 3 main __top level chapters__ max - avoid presenting content in too many chapter to minimimze the cognitive cost for reader to absorb the content.
+ * Have a 2 or 3 main __top level chapters__ max - avoid presenting content in too many chapter to minimize the cognitive cost for reader to absorb the content.

  * Avoid putting [too many numbers](https://www.unhcr.org/innovation/wp-content/uploads/2018/02/InnovationYearInReview2017_web.pdf#page=21) to avoid psychic numbing